 An intermittent diet, particularly when not followed correctly, may result in hair loss.
 Diet is often considered synonymous with starvation, the human body runs out of essential nutrients when the calorie deficit during fasting is not fulfilled during non-fasting periods.

 Fasting is also associated with temporary stress and hormonal disruption, as the body is adapting to the change.
-Even though intermittent fasting proves to be beneficial for weight loss, it is also directly or indirectly associated with increased hair loss.
+Even though intermittent fasting has many health benefits like weight loss, it is also directly or indirectly associated with increased hair loss.

 Nutrient deficiency and hair loss